 These are the cases that break our hearts, but we know that when a loved one succumbs to injuries sustained in a negligent accident, the family needs an attorney who will fight for justice and hold those found to be negligent fully accountable.

 Damages sought on your behalf include:

 Punitive damages (the amount the defendant should pay as punishment)

-The Arkansas wrongful death statute of limitations allows two years from the time of death to file a wrongful death lawsuit in medical or professional malpractice cases and three years to file in products liability cases and nonprofessional cases (for example, one involving a drunk driver)
+In Arkansas, the wrongful death statute of limitations is two years from the date of death for medical or professional malpractice cases and three years from the date of death in product liability or nonprofessional cases, such as drunk driving.

 Types of wrongful death cases include:

 To those reading this who have suffered a loss due to the negligence of another, we are so sorry and want to help.
 We’ll hold the wrongdoer accountable and seek damages for entitled family members, who may include spouses, children, siblings, parents, grandchildren and financial dependents.
 Your attorney will work with you to determine who is required to bring the wrongful death suit, who is entitled to compensation and who is responsible for paying the victims.
 Give us a call to discuss further so we can seek justice for your family.

 Snellgrove, Langley, Culpepper, Williams & Mullally 111 East Huntington Ave., 2nd Floor, Jonesboro, Arkansas 72401